 Michigan did not invent the idea of organized support for volunteerism appointed by a state’s governor; nor did Michigan first conceive of an organized network of community-based centers to promote volunteering.
 This idea was brought to Michigan and implemented statewide.
 ConnectMichigan Alliance merged into the Michigan Nonprofit Association in 2007.
 The programs of ConnectMichigan Alliance are still in force under MNA’s umbrella and the endowment continues to support volunteerism efforts in Michigan.
 Find out more about the Volunteer Centers of Michigan.

-Historical Document: Review the history, mission, purpose, programs, and services of the Volunteer Centers of Michigan.
+Historical Document: History, mission, purpose, programs, and services of the Volunteer Centers of Michigan.

-Video: Watch leaders discuss the Volunteer Centers of Michigan.
+Video: Leaders discuss the Volunteer Centers of Michigan.

 For example, Michigan State University launched COOL in the late 1980s with the organization of Alternative Spring Break and “Into the Streets.”
 The University of Michigan and other colleges and universities across the nation continue the tradition of supporting students in service during their college spring break.

 COOL was a “bottoms up” approach to engaging college students in service that complemented the “top-down” approach of Campus Compact.
 Both efforts were supported by grants to improve and increase philanthropy by the W.K.
 Kellogg Foundation, with Dr. Joel Orosz as program director.

 In 2003, COOL merged with Idealist (formerly known as Action Without Borders) where its activities continue across the globe.